 You can find more swag bag ideas here.

 The quickest way to someone’s heart is through their stomach.
-That people like free food is no secret; however, food can also be the perfect package for solidifying your brand in someone’s memory.
+It's no secret that people like free food.
+However, food can also be the perfect package for solidifying your brand in someone’s memory.